CharlesFauman/CharlesFauman.github.io/Quant.md

 Curated and cleaned a dataset to train a model to take in an english caption and return the best meme image out of 50 that fits with that text, as a solo final project for an NLP course.

-## Bonus!
-Some fun Youtube Channels in..
+## Bonus! some fun youtube channels in..

 ## Mathematics
 ### [Stand-up Maths](https://www.youtube.com/user/standupmaths/featured)